-Instead, try to… offer customer a wider range of ways to contact you.
-Multiple telephone numbers, e-mail addresses and various social media pages are all viable options.
+Instead, try to… offer the customer a wider range of ways to contact you.
+Multiple telephone numbers, e-mail addresses, and various social media pages are all viable options.
 It is especially reassuring to see a business offering ways to contact them on a variety of platforms, catering to different types of customers.

-Pro tip: Having a live chat option on your website, or responding to Facebook messages will give clients the satisfaction that they can resolve any queries they may have in real time.
-The biggest advantage is that they won’t have to interrupt their work day to use this option.
+Pro tip: Having a live chat option on your website, or responding to Facebook messages will give clients the satisfaction that they can resolve any queries they may have in real-time.
+The biggest advantage is that they won’t have to interrupt their workday to use this option.
 With only 4% of customers reporting bad experiences before bailing on the business, live chat can go the extra mile in customer service and retention.

 This one is kind of a given but manners make all the difference.
 We’ve all experienced the sour taste of having to deal with an employee being rude for no apparent reason.
 Whether they were justified or not, chances are you won’t be eager to become the loyal customer of a business that made you feel disrespected.

-Instead try… treating the customer the way you expect them to treat you.
+Instead, try… treating the customer the way you expect them to treat you.
 Being polite, even by the simple use of the magic phrases “please” and “thank you”, will highlight the values that your business is built on.
 In the end, you gain a happy customer by simply being a good person.

 Pro tip: There may be times when you will feel justified to respond to rude customers in the same manner.
 However, in the long run, this will only hurt you.
-The customer will bail on your business angered by your behavior, and will spread the news to their circle of friends, regardless if they were the ones who instigated the conflict in the first place.
+The customer will bail on your business angered by your behavior and will spread the news to their circle of friends, regardless if they were the ones who instigated the conflict in the first place.

 Gaining a loyal following is rarely achieved simply because of a great product.
 Instead, knowing how to interact with the customers you desire makes the difference between a great offering and a great business.
 Today, start this process by reflecting on the four common customer service mistakes and whether your business may unknowingly be guilty of any of them.